 From bonding with your new baby to helping your partner recover after childbirth, we go through the best ways to spend your paternity leave.

-Becoming a parent is a life-changing event for both mums and dads, particularly if it’s your first baby.
+Becoming a parent is a life-changing event, particularly if it’s your first baby.
 Taking paternity leave in the early weeks is a really good way to spend some time at home and get your new family life off to the best start.

 - Taking paternity leave